linalg_state_type

 Error flags provided

-The module provides the following state flags: - LINALG_SUCCESS: Successful execution - LINALG_VALUE_ERROR: Numerical errors (such as infinity, not-a-number, range bounds) are encountered. - LINALG_ERROR: Linear Algebra errors are encountered, such as: non-converging iterations, impossible operations, etc. - LINALG_INTERNAL_ERROR: Provided as a developer safeguard for internal errors that should never occur.
+The module provides the following state flags, mapped to the general state_type error flags: - LINALG_SUCCESS: Successful execution (equivalent to STDLIB_SUCCESS) - LINALG_VALUE_ERROR: Numerical errors (such as infinity, not-a-number, range bounds) are encountered (equivalent to STDLIB_VALUE_ERROR). - LINALG_ERROR: Linear Algebra errors are encountered, such as non-converging iterations, and impossible operations (equivalent to STDLIB_LINALG_ERROR). - LINALG_INTERNAL_ERROR: Provided as a developer safeguard for internal errors that should never occur (equivalent to STDLIB_INTERNAL_ERROR).

 Comparison operators provided